 For more delicious soups and stews, check out these recipes from Foodal:

 - Barbecue Chicken Soup

 - Creamy Chickpea Stew with Saffron

 Photos by Katherine and Eddie D’Costa, © Ask the Experts, LLC.
 ALL RIGHTS RESERVED.
 See our TOS for more details.
 Originally published by Shanna Mallon on February 10, 2014.
-Last updated: December 30, 2021 at 17:28 pm.
+Last updated on January 9, 2020.
 With additional writing and editing by Allison Sidhu.

 Nutritional information derived from a database of known generic and branded foods and ingredients and was not compiled by a registered dietitian or submitted for lab testing.
 It should be viewed as an approximation.